Check out our new Car Emergency Kits

 Tennessee can get several inches of snow.
 These winter storms not only cause heavy snowfall, but can also often result in sleet and icy roads.
 Instead of running the risk of sliding into other vehicles or skidding off the road, you should stop to the side of the road until the ice melts and the traction returns in your tires.
 This means that you could be stuck for hours in the cold.
 Having a car emergency kit will come in handy because it includes hand warmers and body warmers as well as a poncho and solar blanket.

 Wisconsin is prone to tornadoes, thunderstorms and heavy snowfalls with dangerously cold temperatures.
 Visitors and residents alike risk frostbite and hypothermia during winter weather.
-Recently, heavy snow caused multiple car crashes across the state.
-This prompted Governor Tony Evers to declare a state of emergency in Madison urging people not to travel.
+This past winter, heavy snow caused multiple car crashes across the state.
 Salt wouldn’t even help on these major routes because the weather is too cold.
 Another backlash to the heavy snow besides car crashes is the wind chills.
 This can prevent ice from melting on the roads.
 Car emergency kits include hand warmers, body warmers and a solar blanket to help with the cold if you’re ever stuck in the car.